 Opals are a beautiful, unique and mystical product of Mother Nature, embraced throughout history as the Queen of Gems.
 But is there any truth to the superstition that opal brings bad luck?

 Personally, we’ve never seen any evidence to support this belief so, getting straight to the point, the answer is a simple ‘No’.

 Unfortunately, over the past two centuries opal superstitions have arisen from one source or another, giving this precious Australian gemstone a bad reputation.
-Today, some in the western world still believe the gemstones to be cursed.
+Today, some in the western world still wrongly believe the gemstones to be cursed.

-Among the more common opal superstitions are:
+The most common opal superstitions